This post may contain affiliate links, from which we earn an income.

-- Get the boat from Portsmouth to Santander or Bilbao and then head east and across the border to Bayonne and then Tarbes; it seems expensive but generally works out at around the same cost by the time you calculate fuel and toll savings.
+- Get the boat from Portsmouth to Santander or Bilbao and then head east and across the border to Bayonne and then Tarbes.
+It seems expensive but generally works out at around the same cost by the time you calculate fuel and toll savings.
 Although it is a boring 24 hours…

 You can of course take a slow meander down or across using the backroads and not incurring any tolls.
-It will take you five times as long and cost double in fuel, but it will be breathtakingly beautiful and make for a pretty epic road trip.
+It will take you five times as long and cost double in fuel, but it will be breathtakingly beautiful and make for a pretty epic French road trip.

 The Best Time for Hiking in the Pyrenees

-The perfect months for a Pyrenees hiking tour are May, June, September and October; you’ll have perfect warm, but not hot weather, although it will be cool in the evenings so make sure you have the right kit with you.
+The perfect months for a Pyrenees hiking tour are May, June, September and October.
+You’ll have perfect warm, but not hot weather, although it will be cool in the evenings so make sure you have the right kit with you.

-You will need the following for hiking in the Pyrenees mountains between May and October;
+You will need the following for day hiking in the Pyrenees mountains between May and October;

 - Sturdy boots or as a minimum, approach shoes.